-As a postgraduate student in the SMLLC, you will enhance your understanding and knowledge of the various languages and cultures taught in the School, enhance your research, linguistic, and other transferable skills, carry out research in your chosen area of specialization under the supervision of an expert in the field, meet established academics in the field of languages, literatures and cultures, become part of a specialist group of scholars and participate in research seminars, workshops and conferences.
+As a postgraduate student in the SMLLC, you will enhance your understanding and knowledge of the various languages, literatures and cultures taught in the School, enhance your research, linguistic, and other transferable skills, carry out research in your chosen area of specialization under the supervision of an expert in the field, meet established academics in the field of languages, literatures and cultures, become part of a specialist group of scholars and participate in research seminars, workshops and conferences.

-Research students, particularly those in receipt of a John and Pat Hume Scholarships, funding from the IRCHSS, the NUI, or other academic bodies, should apply to An Foras Feasa (www.forasfeasa.ie) for work space in the Iontas Building (foras.feasa@nuim.ie).
-SMLLC will attempt to provide shared office facilities and access to computers to all research postgraduate students who also have teaching duties in any of SMLLC's departments.
+Research students, particularly those in receipt of a John and Pat Hume Scholarships, funding from the IRC, the NUI, or other academic bodies, should apply to An Foras Feasa (www.forasfeasa.ie) for work space in the Iontas Building (foras.reasa@mu.ie).
+SMLLC will attempt to provide shared office facilities and access to computers to all research postgraduate students who also have teaching duties in any of SMLLC's language units.
+Shared office facilities will be located in the School Ph.D Hub.